brucemack/microlink/docs/el_supplement.md

 Station A is the originator of the call.
 From tracing a QSO using the official EchoLink client I can see the following flow pattern:

-1. Station A logs into the network by interacting with the EchoLink Server over TCP port 5200.
+1. Station A logs into the network by interacting with the EchoLink Addressing Server over TCP port 5200.
 This step may not need to happen on every QSO since the logged-on status persists for some time.
-2. Station A requests the directory information from the EchoLink Server to determine the status of the target node and its current IP address.
+2. Station A requests the directory information from the Addressing Server to determine the status of the target node and its current IP address.
 3. Station A sends an RTCP SDES packet with the identification information to Station B on the RTCP port, **but using the socket that is bound to the RTP port on the local side!**.
 I suspect we need to originate data using both local-side